 - To view your click tracking statistics, navigate to the Reports page and click the name of the report you want to work with.

-- Click tracking is enabled for all Mailchimp email campaigns by default, and is required in free accounts and new paid accounts.
+- Click tracking is enabled for all Mailchimp email campaigns by default.

 - We encourage you to leave click tracking on.
 However, you can disable click tracking in paid accounts after you've sent a few campaigns without any compliance issues.